shwilliam/lagom-css/README.md

 ## Getting started

-The easiest way to use this library is to drop the following link tag in the head of your HTML file:
+The easiest way to use this library is to paste the following link tag in the head of your HTML file:

 ```html
 <link rel="stylesheet" type="text/css" href="https://unpkg.com/lagom-css" />